KeyboardKit/KeyboardKit/README.md

 KeyboardKit comes with a layout engine that makes it easy to create specific keyboard layouts for various devices, orientations and locales.

 [Read more here][Keyboard-Layouts]

-### 🇸🇪 Localization

-KeyboardKit is localized in the following languages:

-* 🇺🇸 English (US - Default)

-* 🇩🇰 Danish
-* 🇳🇱 Dutch
-* 🇬🇧 English (UK)
-* 🇫🇮 Finnish
-* 🇫🇷 French
-* 🇩🇪 German
-* 🇮🇹 Italian
-* 🇳🇴 Norwegian
-* 🇪🇸 Spanish
-* 🇸🇪 Swedish

-KeyboardKit also supports localized keyboards, where the keyboard layout, secondary actions etc. behave just like they should for a certain locale.

-[Read more here][Localization]

 ### 🎨 Appearances